An official Cochrane policy. Last updated September 2016.

 - In instances where you are presenting a paper, when using your Cochrane title, you should include statements in your slides such as “The views expressed are my opinions and not the expressed views of any organization to which I am affiliated.”

 If you did not make it clear at the time of speaking that the views expressed were your personal ones, please do so at the earliest possible opportunity.
-If the Central Executive is approached for clarification or comes across occasions where the position is unclear,, a member of the Communications & External Affairs Department (CEAD) will contact the individual involved and may ask them to clarify.
+If the Central Executive is approached for clarification or comes across occasions where the position is unclear,, a member of the Knowledge Translation Department (KT) will contact the individual involved and may ask them to clarify.

-If you would like assistance on drafting written or spoken communication to clarify your position when speaking publicly, please contact a member of the CEAD team at email@example.com.
+If you would like assistance on drafting written or spoken communication to clarify your position when speaking publicly, please contact Jo Anthony, Head of the Knowledge Translation Department.

 Who “authorizes” an official spokesperson